What is Orthokeratology?

 Orthokeratology lenses are primarily used to treat myopia (nearsightedness).

-However, they can also correct mild cases of astigmatism (blurred vision) and hyperopia (farsightedness).1
+However, these contact lenses can also correct mild astigmatism (blurred vision) and hyperopia (farsightedness).1

 Ortho-k lenses can be prescribed as an alternative if: